-- · A routine first-time request for a service - · A request for compensation only - · An issue that is in court or has already been heard by a court or a tribunal - · A disagreement with a decision where a statutory right of appeal exists, for example in relation to council tax or non-domestic rating appeals or Electoral Registration objections - · An attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision.
+- · A routine first-time request for a service - · A request for compensation only - · An issue that is in court or has already been heard by a court or a tribunal - · A disagreement with a decision where a statutory right of appeal exists, for example in relation to council tax or non-domestic rating appeals or Electoral Registration objections - $\cdot$ An attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision.

-Complaints Received During 2018/19
+Complaints Received During 2020/21

-There were a total of 18 Complaints received during 2018/19.
-A slight increase on 15 last year, seventeen complaints related to our Electoral Registration function, and one related to the Assessor's actions and handling of personal data.
+There were a total of 4 Complaints received during 2020/21.
+A decrease from 14 last year.
+All the complaints related to our Electoral Registration function.